 They don’t identify the root cause of the matter and so the underlying problem continues.
 The person may feel better initially due to replenished testosterone, but now the patient is dependent upon getting it externally.
 When we take in hormones in either pill, injection or cream form, we override our body’s natural ability to create the hormone.
 We basically trick the body into thinking it doesn’t need to produce it anymore because there is already plenty of it.

 If we are injecting testosterone, for example, the brain detects that we have plenty of that hormone and it stops the signals to produce more.
 Decreased levels of these signals, luteinizing hormone (LH) and follicle stimulating hormone (FSH), lead to decreased stimulation of the testicles resulting in decreased testosterone and sperm production respectively.
 The longer and higher the doses, the more likely the testicles are to become suppressed and less likely to be able to regain their function.

 There is hope for Jared to still father children with his wife.
 I have had considerable success with “rescuing” sperm production by stimulating the testicles with either clomiphene or hCG (human chorionic gonadotropin) or both.
 Clomiphene blocks hormone receptors in the hypothalamus of the brain.
 This stimulates the brain to produce more GnRH (gonadal releasing hormone) which leads to more LH and FSH production which can stimulate the testicles.

-That’s why I work with my younger members to boost their testosterone in other ways (discussed in the second part of this low testosterone series).
+That’s why I work with my younger members to boost their testosterone in other ways.
+(Think you may have a low testosterone?
+Here’s how to balance your hormones naturally .)
 Guidance regarding proper nutrition, adequate and appropriately restful sleep , stress reduction and exercise are all also essential components of a successful comprehensive program that is necessary to replenish low testosterone or low sperm production.